Western pygmy marmoset: Distribution

 Western pygmy marmosets are native to South America, occupying a range which intersects borders with Bolivia, Brazil, Colombia, Ecuador and Peru.
 In Brazil, they can be found in the upper Amazon basin, north of Solimões River, west of the Japurá River and south of the Río Caquetá in Colombia.
 There is a small subpopulation which is isolated west of the Rio Huallaga in northern Peru, which are of concern to researchers, as anthropogenic stresses are threatening this small population.
 They prefer a lowland habitat within tropical forests that are flooded for more than three months per year.
 Thus, their habitats are in tropical climates within swamps or rainforests.

 Behaviour

 Diet

-The western pygmy marmoset is an exudativore-insectivore, thus its diet comes mainly from the exudates (fluids) from trees, such as tree sap, gum, and latex from lianas and trees.
+The western pygmy marmoset is an exudativore-insectivore, thus its diet comes mainly from the exudates (fluids) from trees, such as tree sap, gum, resin, and latex from lianas and trees.
 Through evolution of feeding on gum and sap from trees, the western pygmy marmoset developed dental adaptations that its ancestors did not have.
 These dental adaptations allow it to actively stimulate the fluids from the trees, as it gouges holes in the bark.
-It can also be found, on occasion, eating arthropods and fruits.
+It can also be found, on occasion, eating arthropods (such as insects, particularly grasshoppers, and spiders), small lizards, fruits, and flowers.